curtispuetz/pypp-cli/notes.md

 anyway.
 But if you define these not at the module level, it will function as expected if you name it starting with an underscore.
 But if you don't name it starting with an underscore the constant or type alias is always extracted to the header file in the transpiled C++ (this is the little nuance).
+- When setting a default dict variable you must specify it as auto.